 I am sure many people have given or received gifts from time to time that are beyond special.
 They are either so thoughtful or so capture the personality of the person as to cause shock and awe to the recipient.

 One Christmas, Amy surprised me with such a gift.
-As many of you know, my roots to Minnesota run deep with most of my family living in the state.
+My roots to Minnesota run deep with most of my family living in the state.
 Growing up, my siblings and I developed very strong ties to all the failing Minnesota sports teams.
-Whether it was the Twins, the North Stars, or the University of Minnesota Golden Gophers (football and hockey), our family was the epitome of fan.
-This included being a long-suffering Minnesota Viking fan (please note you cannot separate the words long suffering from Minnesota Viking fan).
-Losing four Super Bowls during your childhood and then never making it back to the big game decade after decade makes you a pessimist at heart.
+Whether it was the Twins, the North Stars, or the University of Minnesota Golden Gophers, both football and hockey, our family was the epitome of the word fan.
+This included being a long-suffering Minnesota Viking fan.
+Please note, you cannot separate the word long-suffering from the words Minnesota Viking fan.
+Watching your team lose four Super Bowls during your childhood and then never making it back to the big game decade after decade makes you a pessimist at heart.

-As many of you know, Amy and I love, love, love music.
+Amy and I love, love, love music.
 Amy grew up with music in her family.
-Her parents often listened to music including Peter, Paul & Mary, Dan Fogelberg, James Taylor, Neil Diamond, and the list goes on and on.
+Her parents often listened to music, including Peter, Paul and Mary, Dan Fogelberg, James Taylor, Neil Diamond, and the list goes on and on.
 This love of music was passed onto each of their children.

-Unfortunately for Amy and I, neither of us had a lick of musical talent.
-For whatever reason, my mother’s musical talent (she played the accordion and appeared on television back in the late 1950’s) never manifested itself in me.
+Unfortunately for Amy and me, neither of us had a lick of musical talent.
+My mother played the accordion and appeared on television back in the late 1950s, but for whatever reason, her talent never manifested itself in me.

 During elementary school, every student was required to learn to play an instrument.
 I was assigned the trombone and had a weekly music lesson.
-After only two weeks, I stopped going.
-I fully expected to be reprimanded after student teacher conferences, but surprisingly, neither my parents nor the teacher ever spoke to me about it.
+I stopped going after only two weeks.
+I fully expected to be reprimanded after parent-teacher conferences, but surprisingly, neither my parents nor the teacher ever spoke to me about it.
 I guess they knew a lost cause when they saw one.

 Amy was similarly devoid of musical talent.
 What she lacked in actual talent, she more than made up for with passion and enthusiasm for the various music she loved.
-One time, after a particularly rough semester in college, Amy celebrated the end of finals by having the music in her car playing so loud, it took the police more than a mile with sirens and loud speaker to pull her over.
-In our kitchen, a sign reading “This Kitchen is for Dancing” has been prominently displayed as long as I can remember.
+One time after a particularly rough semester in college, Amy celebrated the end of finals by playing the music in her car so loud that it took the police more than a mile with sirens and loud speaker to pull her over.
+In our kitchen, a sign reading “This Kitchen Is for Dancing” has been prominently displayed as long as I can remember.

 Her look of shock and pure joy when she opened her present was priceless.
 It was love at first sight.
 From that point forward, Amy would bring her tambourine to neighborhood gatherings and dance to the music along with her tambourine.
 If she forgot it, she would send one of the kids off to retrieve it for her.
 It was not uncommon to see Amy dancing and playing it on top of tables as the evening progressed.
 Our neighbors Kaye, Louann, Carol, and Diane were often up there with her.